-Course Syllabus ECON 2301: Principles of Macroeconomics Fall 2016 (ONLINE)
+ECON 2301 Principles of Macroeconomics, Fall 2017 (online)

 Faculty: James Kemper, Assistant Professor of Economics

-Office Hours: Wed 9:00am - 12:00pm, Tues and Thurs 4:00pm - 5:00pm, and Fri 9:00am - 12:00pm
+Office Hours: Monday through Thursday 2:30pm-4:00pm, and Friday 9:00am-12:00pm

 Office: TC 208

 Phone: (806)716-2957

 Email: jkemper@southplainscollege.edu

-I. Textbook: Taylor, Timothy.
-Principles of Economics.
-Houston, TX: OpenStax College, March 2014.

-This is a free text book that you can download here: https://www.openstaxcollege.org/textbooks/principles-of-economics If you would like to purchase a physical book, the ISBN-10 is: 1938168232

-- II.
+- I. Textbook: Principles of Economics, from OpenStax, ISBN: 1938168232.
+Your book is available in web view and PDF for free here: www.openstax.org/details/principles-economics.
+You can also choose to purchase on iBooks or get a print version via the SPC Campus Bookstore. - II.
 Prerequisites: None.
-However, college algebra is strongly encouraged. - III.
-Course Description: An analysis of the economy as a whole including measurement and determination of Aggregate Demand and Aggregate Supply, national income, inflation, and unemployment.
+However, college algebra is strongly encouraged. - Course Description: An analysis of the economy as a whole including measurement and determination of Aggregate Demand and Aggregate Supply, national income, inflation, and unemployment.
 Other topics include international trade, economic growth, business cycles, and fiscal policy and monetary policy. - IV.
 Purpose of the Course: Economics 2301, as taught at South Plains College, serves as a core component for Social and Behavior Sciences and is a required course for Bachelor of Business Administration (B.B.A.) degrees.